Ramswaroop Verma: Biography

-Ramswaroop Verma was born on 22 August 1923 in Gaurikaran village of Kanpur district in the state of Uttar Pradesh, India in a Kurmi peasant family.
+Ramswaroop Verma was born on 22 August 1923 in Gaurikaran village of Kanpur district in the state of Uttar Pradesh, India.
+He was born into a Kurmi peasant family.
 Verma was married to Siyadulari as a student, but his wife died soon.

-Ramswaroop Verma did his M.A. in Hindi from Allahabad University in 1949 and Law Graduation from Agra University.
+Ramswaroop Verma completed his M.A. in Hindi from Allahabad University in the year 1949, and Law Graduation from Agra University.
 In both the examinations he secured first position in the first class in the University.
 He qualified in the written examination of the Indian Administrative Services, but did not appear for the interview.
 Verma was of the view that an administrator has to work within limitations.
-He wanted to work for social change as a free citizen.
+His intention was to work for social change as a free citizen.
 He came in contact of prominent Indian democratic socialist leaders of his time such as Acharya Narendra Dev and Dr. Ram Manohar Lohia.
-Consequently, he became a member of the Socialist Party.
+Consequently, he performed a member of the Socialist Party.
 Several times he was elected to the Uttar Pradesh Legislative Assembly.
-In 1967, he was for some time the finance minister of Uttar Pradesh in the government headed by Charan Singh, who later became the prime minister of India.
+In 1967, For some time his role was as the finance minister of Uttar Pradesh in the government headed by Charan Singh, who later acted the prime minister of India.

 After being active in party politics for a long time, Verma concluded that political and economic equality could not be achieved without a social and cultural revolution.
 Consequently, he founded Arjak Sangh on 1 June 1968 for achieving this aim.
 He also started Arjak Saptahik, a Hindi weekly.
 He was the chief editor of the weekly.
 Verma was also influenced and inspired by B. R. Ambedkar.
 Verma was active in party politics for a long time.
 However, he is best known and remembered as a thinker, writer and the founder of Arjak Sangh.
 He kept working for Arjak Sangh throughout his life.
 He kept writing articles and books and delivered many lectures for promoting Humanism.
 Ramswaroop Verma wrote and spoke in Hindi only.
 He died in Lucknow on 19 August 1998.